 5.2.23.
 Retail units outside of PSCs and Retail Links provide local facilities for the City's workforce, enhance the City's vibrancy, and may serve the City's residential communities.
+Given that most of the City's retail provision is tailored towards City workers, it is important to retain units such as convenience stores that are within easy walking distance of the residential areas and meet the day to day needs of surrounding communities.
+Unless they are subject to specific planning conditions, such units could be converted to any Class E commercial, business and service use without planning permission.

 5.2.24.
-The provision of new retail units, particularly A1 units, at ground floor level in existing and new development will be supported where these units do not have an adverse impact on the operation of office premises, provide an active frontage onto the street and do not have an adverse impact on the amenity of residents, workers or visitors by reason of noise, smells or fumes from the operation of the unit or servicing and deliveries.
-Use of ground floors for retail offers the opportunity to create more permeable buildings which can assist in reducing pressure for space on City streets.
+The provision of new retail units, particularly A1-comparison and convenience units, at ground floor level in existing and new development will be supported encouraged where these units do not have an adverse impact on the operation of office premises, provide an active frontage onto the street and do not have an adverse impact on the amenity of residents, workers or visitors by reason of noise, smells or fumes from the operation of the unit or servicing and deliveries.
+Use of ground floors for retail offers provides the opportunity to create more permeable buildings which can assist in reducing pressure for space on City streets.

-Policy R4: Specialist Retail Uses
+Policy RE4: Specialist Retail Uses

-1. The City Corporation will seek to retain specialist retail uses and premises that are historically and culturally significant to the City of London.
+The City Corporation will seek to retain specialist retail uses and premises that are historically and culturally significant to the City of London.

 5.2.25.
-Alongside the PSCs there are some specialist retail uses and premises within the City that cannot be found elsewhere, such as the historic Royal Exchange, and London Silver Vaults on Chancery Lane.
+Alongside the PSCs Within the City. there are some specialist retail uses and premises within the City that cannot be found elsewhere, such as the historic Royal Exchange and the London Silver Vaults on Chancery Lane.
 These uses contribute to the City's visitor economy and to its cultural distinctiveness and should be retained and promoted.

 5.2.26.
-The City Corporation will resist proposals which result in the permanent loss of specialist retail uses.
-Where redevelopment is proposed, the replacement of specialist facilities will be required.
+The City Corporation will resist proposals which result in the permanent loss of work with owners, developers and occupiers to retain specialist retail uses and premises where it can be demonstrated that such uses are of historical or cultural significance.
+The City Corporation may attach conditions to planning permissions to ensure the retention or Where redevelopment is proposed, the replacement of specialist facilities will be required on the same site where they are impacted by development proposals.

-Policy R5: Markets
+Policy RE5: Markets

-- 1. Proposals for markets and temporary retail pop-ups will be permitted where they: - are of an appropriate scale and frequency for their location; - would not have a significant adverse impact on the vitality and viability of existing retail centres within or outside the City; - would not have a significant adverse impact on the amenity of nearby residents or business occupiers; and - would not unduly obstruct pedestrian and vehicular movement.
+Proposals for markets and temporary retail pop-ups will be permitted encouraged where they:

+- are of an appropriate scale and frequency for their location; - would not have a significant adverse impact on the vitality and viability of existing retail centres within or outside the City; - would not have a significant adverse impact on the amenity of nearby residents or business occupiers; and - would not unduly obstruct pedestrian and vehicular movement: and not involve the permanent loss of open space or harm the character of that space.